-Dental Office Daily Reports Prevent Disaster Later
+Dental Office Daily Reports to Prevent Disaster

 Dental office daily reports are preventive.
 And work much like the daily flossing we recommend to our dental patients!
 These daily reports help to prevent big problems down the road.
-And just like that dental floss that sits in our patient’s medicine cabinet, the dental practice has software that is available to use!
-The dental practice software provides protection and information to guide us.

 The Day Sheet